 Doge’s Palace was the center of government during the time of Venetian Republic, as well as the residency of the Doge (the chief magistrate of Venice).
 Inside, you’ll find rooms upon rooms heavily decorated with gold, wood, marble, and paintings.

-You can buy a St. Mark’s Square museums ticket online for 30 EUR, which also gives you the right to visit Museo Correr, Museo Archeologico Nazionale and Monumental Rooms of the Biblioteca Nazionale Marciana.
+There’s no entry ticket for Doge’s Palace only.
+You can buy a St. Mark’s Square Museums ticket online which includes entry to the Doge’s Palace, as well as Museo Correr, Museo Archeologico Nazionale and Monumental Rooms of the Biblioteca Nazionale Marciana.

 Alternatively, you can book a guided tour of Doge’s Palace and San Marco square.
-The price includes priority admission to the palace and an experienced tour guide which is a huge advantage if you are interested in Venetian history.
+The price includes priority admission to the palace and an experienced tour guide.

 Bridge of Sighs (Ponte dei Sospiri)